South Downs Way

 Winchester to Eastbourne in 6 Days Walking Code: SD7

-We offer 4 holidays covering the whole route.
+We offer 4 itineraries covering the whole route.
 The 6 day holiday has 4 long days and should only be attempted if you are fit and used to walking long distances day after day.
 The 9 day trip is done at a more leisurely pace.
-Most people spend 7 days walking the whole South Downs Way.
-Please bear in mind that both the 7 and 8 day options include one longer day of about 21 miles.
+Most people spend 7 or 8 days walking the whole South Downs Way.
+Please bear in mind that the 7 day option includes one longer day of 22 miles.

 Of all of our South Downs Way holidays, this is the one for the serious walker, covering the whole route in 6 days.
 As four of the days are 17 miles or more, you need to be fit!
 If you are used to walking these kind of distances and have limited time, this is a good choice.

 |Day 1||Travel to Winchester for your first nights accommodation|

 Winchester to Buriton